fenago/deep-learning-for-nlp/Lab Guides/chapter_19/Lab_12.md

 - How to develop one-word, two-word, and line-based framings for word-based language models.
 - How to generate sequences using a fit language model.

-19.8.1

-Next

-In the next chapter, you will discover how you can develop a word-based neural language model on a large corpus of text.